Bohuslav Martinů Complete Edition: Complete edition

 Many autographs and prints of Martinů’s compositions are scattered throughout various countries, practically inaccessible, or missing completely.
 Many of his published works remain bound to publishing houses around the world and are thus largely unavailable.
 The Bohuslav Martinů Complete Edition has taken up the difficult task of bringing the oeuvre of this major composer of the twentieth century to the broader public for the first time in its complexity, including the publication of previously unknown or unfinished compositions and the composer’s sketch books.

 The BMCE is being published by Bärenreiter-Verlag, Kassel, through its Czech branch, Bärenreiter Praha (the successor to the Czech state music publisher Supraphon).
 A number of universities, music archives, and other institutions in both Europe and America have already subscribed to the edition.
 The first published volumes have already reached the concert stage – and Martinů’s works are thus being performed in new, critical versions.
 To name a few examples, Symphony No. 4 and The Epic of Gilgamesh were performed by the Czech Philharmonic under Jiří Bělohlávek, while The Spectre’s Bride was rendered by Jiří Rožeň and the Brno Philharmonic.
 The BMCE also aspires to disseminate lesser known, previously unpublished, or newly discovered compositions to the repertoires of world-famous ensembles.

 "This new complete edition - which I strongly recommend to music libraries and serious Martinů enthusiasts alike - should do much to bring his music in from the margins." says the musicologist Nigel Simeone, an expert on twentieth-century music.
 The German critic Christoph Flamm reckons that the BMCE “fulfils the greatest expectations."

-How the BMCE is financed
+Financing of the BMCE

-The complete edition of Martinů’s works is a project that makes exacting demands on funding, timing, and staffing.
+The complete edition of Martinů's works is a project that makes exacting demands on funding, timing, and staffing.
 At present, it is co-financed by the Czech Science Foundation, the Bohuslav Martinů Foundation, Martinů Stiftung in Basel, and the State Cultural Fund of the Czech Republic.